Hydrating Foundations for Dry Skin That Don’t Cake

 Will luminous foundation emphasize pores?

-How do I stop foundation clinging to flakes?
+How do I keep foundation from clinging to flakes?

 What if I need more coverage for redness?